 In a more general setting, if we assume that $-K_X$ is nef, then Demailly-Peternell-Schneider conjectured an analogue uniformization.
 The conjecture was recently settled in \cite{Cao19} and \cite{CaoHoering2019}, based on the positivity of direct images established in \cite{PaunTakayama2018}.
 More precisely, the universal cover of $X$ is isomorphic to the product of an affine space, of holomorphic symplectic manifolds, of simple Calabi-Yau manifolds, and of a rationally connected projective manifold with nef anticanonical class.

 In \cite{Cao19} mentioned above, the Albanese morphism $\mathrm{alb}_X \colon X \to \mathrm{Alb}(X)$ was investigated.
 When $-K_X$ is nef, such a morphism is known to be a fibration after \cite{Zhang1996}.
 It was also proved that $\mathrm{alb}_X$ is semistable in codimension one (see \cite{Zhang2005}) and equidimensional (see \cite{LTZZ2010}).
-In particular, the relative canonical class $K_{X/\mathrm{Alb}(X)}$ is the same as $K_{\cA}$, the canonical class of the foliation $\cA$ induced by $\mathrm{alb}_X$.
-Since $\mathrm{Alb}(X)$ is an abelian variety, the nefness of $-K_X$ is then transposed to the nefness of $-K_{\cA}$.
+In particular, the relative canonical class $K_{X/\mathrm{Alb}(X)}$ is the same as $K_{\cF}$, the canonical class of the foliation $\cF$ induced by $\mathrm{alb}_X$.
+Since $\mathrm{Alb}(X)$ is an abelian variety, the nefness of $-K_X$ is then transposed to the nefness of $-K_{\cF}$.

-Under such consideration, it is natural to expect similar structural result in the context of foliations on projective manifolds.
-Indeed, foliations with zero first Chern classes has already been broadly studied (\textit{e.g.} \cite{Touzet2008}, \cite{PereiraTouzet2013}, \cite{LorayPereiraTouzet2018}, \cite{Druel2021} and \cite{DruelOu2019}).
-Foliations with nef anticanonical classes have been previously investigated as well (\textit{e.g.} \cite{Druel2017}, \cite{Druel2019} , \cite{CaoHoering2019} and \cite{CCM19}).
+Under such consideration, it is natural to expect similar structural results in the context of foliations on projective manifolds.
+Indeed, foliations with zero canonical class have already been broadly studied (\textit{e.g.} \cite{Touzet2008}, \cite{PereiraTouzet2013}, \cite{LorayPereiraTouzet2018}, \cite{Druel2021}, \cite{DruelOu2019} and \cite{DPPT21}).
+Foliations with nef anticanonical class have been previously investigated as well (\textit{e.g.} \cite{Druel2017}, \cite{Druel2019} , \cite{CaoHoering2019} and \cite{CCM19}).
 Particularly, for regular foliations with semipositive anticanonical class, Druel proved in \cite{Druel2019} that one can reduce the problem to the case of foliations with zero canonical class.
 An analogue statement for foliations with nef anticanonical class was conjectured by Cao and H\"oring.
 The main objective of this paper is to prove this conjecture.

-\begin{thm} Let $\cF$ be a foliation on a projective manifolds $X$ with $-K_\cF$ nef.
+\begin{thm} Let $\cF$ be a foliation on a projective manifold $X$ with $-K_\cF$ nef.
 Assume that either $\cF$ is regular, or it has a compact leaf.
 Then there is a locally trivial fibration $f\colon X\to Y$ with rationally connected fibers.
-Moreover, there is a foliation $\cG$ on $Y$ with $K_{\cG} \equiv 0$ such that $\cF = f^{-1}(\cG)$. \end{thm}
+Moreover, there is a foliation $\cG$ on $Y$ with $K_{\cG} \equiv 0$ such that $\cF = f^{-1}\cG$. \end{thm}